The length spectrum of holomorphic quadratic differential metrics: Preliminary

-Given a flat cone metric $\sigma$, a \textit{geodesic} is a curve locally realizing the minimal distance.
-It's usually easier to study geodesics in the universal covering.
-Since $S$ is nonpositively curved, its universal cover $\Tilde{S}$ is homeomorphic to $\R^2$ by Hadamard-Cartan theorem.
-The natural metric on $\Tilde{S}$ is still denoted by $\sigma$.
-Notice that there are only countably many cone points in $\Tilde{S}$.

-Take a geodesic $\gamma$ and a point $p\in\gamma$.
-If $p$ is a nonsingular point, then it has an Euclidean neighborhood and $\gamma$ is exactly a straight line under this Euclidean coordinate.
-If $p$ is a cone point, $\gamma$ can be regarded as two straight lines emanating from $p$, and these two lines make two angles at the cone point.
-Both angles are no smaller than $\pi$ because a geodesic realizes the local minimal distance.
+A \textit{geodesic} is a curve locally realizing the minimal distance.
+For a flat cone surface $(S,\sigma)$, a geodesic $\gamma$ must be a concatenation of Euclidean straight lines, where two adjacent lines meet at a cone point.
+We can give $\gamma$ a transverse orientation so that we could talk about the positive and negative sides. $\gamma$ makes two angles when it passes through a cone point, one on the positive side and the other on the negative side.
+Since $\gamma$ is a geodesic, both angles must be no smaller than $\pi$.
+Conversely, if a curve is a concatenation of some Euclidean lines and make an angle at least $\pi$ at each cone point, then it is a geodesic.
 A geodesic is called \textit{nonsingular} if it contains no cone points.
 A geodesic segment is called a \textit{saddle connection} if it connects two cone points and contains no other cone points in the interior.